ibm-js/deliteful/docs/tutorial/Part4ListView.md

 </d-linear-layout>
 ```

+We have removed the contents of the left pane (we will fill it again later when we implement the Settings view),
-We have changed some labels, set an `id` attribute on the view and added a second button after the title (the nested
+changed some labels, set an `id` attribute on the view and added a second button after the title (the nested
 `d-linear-layout` will automatically stack it on the right because the middle div has a `fill` class).

 We also need to change the CSS, so open `css/app.css` in your editor.
 To keep things simple,